 The project stakeholders can leave their comments directly on any design elements of the page.
 We select what part of the design we want to comment on and write the message in the text box making it as detailed as possible.

-For any stakeholder to get comment notification, – it is needed to tag everybody / or specific stakeholder within this project by clicking “Add others” or @mention.
+For any stakeholder to get comment notification, – it is needed to tag everybody / or specific stakeholders within this project by clicking “Add others” or @mention.
 Once the explanation is ready to be posted, we need to make sure to press Send.

 Once we have fixed/solved the issue/comment, we mark the comment as Note, tag the comment owner who has to approve the fix, by leaving a short message ex.
 Fixed or a detailed explanation about the chosen solution.